 "A good way to improve your score is to eliminate nuisance balances," says John Ulzheimer, president of consumer education at CreditSesame.
 Those are the small balances you have on a number of credit cards.

-The reason this strategy can help your score: One of the items your score considers is just how many of your cards have balances, says Ulzheimer.
+This works because one of the items your score considers is just how many of your cards have balances, says Ulzheimer.

-So charging $50 on one card and $30 on another, instead of using the same card (preferably one with a good interest rate), can hurt your score, he says.
+So, charging $50 on one card and $30 on another, instead of using the same card (preferably one with a good interest rate), can hurt your score, he says.

 "That way, you're not polluting your credit report with a lot of balances," he says.